 Australian universities offer an assortment of computing qualifications by distance learning.
 We've selected the top programs based graduate ratings and faculty size.
 Here is the best Australia has to offer in terms of online computer science degrees.

-Here are Lerna Australia's selections for the best computer science degrees at undergraduate level.
+Here are our selections for the best computer science degrees at undergraduate level.
 If you're interested in studying computer science at an Australian university, these are some of the first programs you should check out.

 We based the rankings of faculty size and, in particular, how many undergraduate IT students were studying online at each university.
 Universities with few students were excluded due to the obvious lack of popularity.
 We also used satisfaction ratings of graduates who recently entered the job market.